 NATO cooperation with Australia

-NATO and Australia have underlined their shared interest in forging a closer strategic partnership.
-Beyond cooperation on global challenges, the two sides also agree to work closely on crisis and conflict management, post-conflict situations, reconstruction and facilitating humanitarian assistance and disaster relief.
+- Beyond cooperation in Afghanistan and on global challenges, the aim is to work together more closely on crisis and conflict management, post-conflict situations, reconstruction and facilitating humanitarian assistance and disaster relief.

-In addition to its contribution to NATO-led operations in Afghanistan, Australia and NATO have also worked together on several projects.
+In addition to working together in Afghanistan, Australia and NATO have also worked together on several projects.
 In 2010, Australia contributed to a NATO Trust Fund project designed to clear unexploded ordinances in Saloglu, Azerbaijan.

 The Australian navy is also currently cooperating with NATO’s Counter-Piracy Task Force to fight piracy off the coast of Somalia as part of Operation Ocean Shield.